GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools-for-stott-robots-handler.md

 }
 ```

-As I was aiming to support multiple endpoints with the same model structure, I used generics to create a wrapping object using the specific content model required by my API.
-This would then be added as a parameter for my endpoint methods with the `FromBody` attribute to ensure the model was pulled from the request body.
+As I was aiming to support multiple endpoints with the same model structure, I used generics to create a wrapping object using the specific content model required by my endpoint.
+This is then added as a parameter to my controller actions with the `FromBody` attribute to ensure the model was pulled from the request body.
 Note that it is worth specifying the `JsonPropertyName` attributes as you cannot guarantee the serialization options of the hosting solution.

 ```csharp
 public class ToolRequest<TModel> where TModel : class